Sinha5714/humanitas_django_pp4/README.md

 - The text content was provided by the site owner.
 - The color for website was chosen by site owneer.
+- The icon for the title has been taken from [favicon.io](https://favicon.io/)
+- The fonts of the content was taken from [google fonts](https://fonts.google.com/)
+- The icon has been taken from [fontawesome.com](https://fontawesome.com/v6/docs/)

+### Media

+- The images in the website including gallery and background are taken from [pexels.com](https://www.pexels.com/)

 ### Code